-In Figure 6, representing $\tau_n(1)$ for odd $n=13,\ldots,25$, each TMC vertex of $\sigma_n(1)$ is given by an hexagon of $\tau_n(1)$ in which a positive integer is written.
-Each nonempty hexagon (or NH) representing a vertex of $\sigma_n(1)$ is the intersection of two NH sequences in $\tau_n(1)$.
-There are three directions of parallelism for appearing NH sequences: one horizontal and the other two at angles of $\pm 60^\circ$.
-Each such sequence is headed on the boundary of $\tau_n(1)$ by a partially-drawn thick-trace hexagon containing a pair of integers.
-Assume the integer inside an hexagon $\zeta$ of $\tau_n(1)$ is $i$ and the integer pair heading its two NH sequences are $(p,q)$ and $(r,s)$.
+In Figure 7, representing $\tau_n(1)$ for odd $n=13,\ldots,25$, each rainbow $K_4$-type of $\sigma_n(1)$ is given by an hexagon of $\tau_n(1)$ tagged by a positive integer, as suggested in Figure 6 for $n=13$ by the indicated superposition.
+Each tagged hexagon representing a vertex of $\sigma_n(1)$ is the intersection of two tagged-hexagon sequences in $\tau_n(1)$.
+There are three directions of parallelism for existing tagged-hexagon sequences: one horizontal and the other two at angles of $\pm 60^\circ$ from the horizontal.
+Each such sequence is headed on the boundary of $\tau_n(1)$ by a partially-drawn thick-trace hexagon tagged by a pair of integers.
+Assume the integer tagging an hexagon $\zeta$ of $\tau_n(1)$ is $i$ and the integer pairs heading its two tagged-hexagon sequences are $(p,q)$ and $(r,s)$.
 Then the $K_3$-types composing $\zeta$ are: $1pq$, $1rs$ and either $ipr$ and $iqs$ or $ips$ and $iqr$.
-An hexagon contains a bullet $\bullet$ instead of an integer if it represents a non-TMC $K_4$-type.
-Each empty hexagon stands for a corresponding CH.
-It follows that each $\sigma_n(1)$ has at least two isolated vertices, represented in $\tau_n(1)$ by: {\bf (1)} the hexagon containing 2, at the lower-left corner of $\tau_n(1)$, ($K_4$-type $134265$); {\bf (2)} the hexagon containing $\lfloor n/2 \rfloor$, at the lower-right corner of $\tau_n(1)$, ($K_4$-type $123k(k-2)(k-1)$, where $n=2k+1$).
+Here, an hexagon is tagged with a bullet $\bullet$ instead of an integer if it represents a non-rainbow $K_4$-type.
+Each remaining (non-tagged) hexagon stands for a corresponding CH.
+It follows that each $\sigma_n(1)$ has at least two isolated vertices, represented in $\tau_n(1)$ by: {\bf (1)} the hexagon tagging 2 at the lower-left corner of $\tau_n(1)$ (that is the $K_4$-type $134265$); {\bf (2)} the hexagon tagged by $\lfloor n/2 \rfloor$, at the lower-right corner of $\tau_n(1)$ (that is the $K_4$-type $123k(k-2)(k-1)$, where $n=2k+1$).
 If $n\neq 0$ mod 3 then these are the only two isolated vertices of $\sigma_n(1)$.
-Otherwise, there is exactly one more isolated vertex in $\sigma_n(1)$, determined by the hexagon containing $n/3$, at the upper-right corner of $\tau_n(1)$, ($K_4$-type $1(k-2)(k-1)k(k+1)(k+2)$), as shown in Figure 6 for $n=15,21$,
+Otherwise, there is exactly one more isolated vertex in $\sigma_n(1)$ and this is determined by the hexagon tagged by $n/3$ at the upper-right corner of $\tau_n(1)$ (that is the $K_4$-type $1(k-2)(k-1)k(k+1)(k+2)$.)